CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 In addition to that, Task Book also supports parameter within parameter.
 For example,

-* Example: user can type `add` `success party from 6pm to 8pm for compeleting CS2103 project @soc #party #high #pin`
+* Example: user can type `add` `success party from 6pm to 8pm for completing CS2103 project @soc #party #high #pin`

 Notice how the start and end dates are contained within the task name.
-Task Book is able to intelligently seperate task name from other parameters.
+Task Book is able to intelligently separate task name from other parameters.
 So, for the above example

-`Task Name: success party for compeleting CS2103`
+`Task Name: success party for completing CS2103`

 `Start date: 6pm`